digama0/frat/README.md

     be generated in memory instead of on disk, which might be faster.
     The optional `NUM` argument is a size hint for the initial allocation in bytes, which defaults to 5 times the size of the `FRATFILE`.

+  * If `DIMACSFILE` is specified, the resulting output will be checked against the given CNF, otherwise only the first phase of elaboration will run, producing a `FRATFILE.temp` file but no other output.
+    (This temporary file is useful as input to `refrat`.)

   * If `LRATFILE` is specified, the output will be placed in `LRATFILE`, otherwise the elaborator will run but no output will be produced.